-The Corporation owns and operates 68 facilities in commercial operation (see Operating Facilities under section Portfolio of Assets).
-Commissioned between 1978 and March 2018, the facilities have a weighted average age of approximately 9.6 years.
+The Corporation owns and operates 68 facilities in commercial operation (see "Operating Facilities" under section "Portfolio of Assets").
+Commissioned between 1992 and November 2019, the facilities have a weighted average age of approximately 7,0 years.

-The power generated by the Operating Facilities are generally sold pursuant to long-term power purchase agreements, power hedge contracts or short and long-term industrial and retail contracts (each, a form of PPA) to rated public utilities or other creditworthy counterparties.
-The PPAs of the Corporation have a weighted average remaining life of 15.6 years (based on gross long-term average production).
+The power generated by the Operating Facilities are generally sold pursuant to long-term PPAs, power hedge contracts or short and long-term industrial and retail contracts (each, a form of PPA) to rated public utilities or other creditworthy counterparties.
+The PPAs of the Corporation have a weighted average remaining life of 15,3 years (based on gross long-term average production).

 For most Operating Facilities in Canada and in France, PPAs include a base price and, in some cases, a price adjustment depending on the month, day and hour of delivery.
 For most Operating Facilities in the U.S., power generated is sold through PPAs or on the open market and supported by financial or physical power hedges (a form of PPA) to address market price risk exposure.
 A power hedge is a contract for differences between an electricity producer and a hedge provider (often a financial institution) and as a result, are subject to certain unique risks when compared to more traditional forms of PPAs (see "Risk Management" and "Risk Factors").
-They are growing in popularity throughout the U.S. and are generally available in deregulated electricity markets, which permit the sale of electricity output on a day-ahead or real-time market.
+Power hedges are growing in popularity throughout the U.S. and are generally available in deregulated electricity markets, which permit the sale of electricity output on a day-ahead or real-time market.
 Under a power hedge, if the market price of electricity falls below a certain set (hedge) price at the time of a sale, the hedge provider pays the producer the difference; if the market price is above the hedge price, then the producer pays the difference to the hedge provider.